Hairein/GameOff2018_MKS_Entry/README.md

 - Clicking on the map above terrain sets the navigation target to the terrain point if underneath
 - Barricades can be placed anywhere on terrain and elements, restrict to floor
 - Spawning drones can be placed anywhere on terrain and elements, restrict to floor
+- Loss of input capability after chat or window change?